simonteozw/tp/docs/UserGuide.md

 ## Module <a name="module"></a>

 ### View
-For: Show the information about a module.
+For: Show information about the module with the specified `MODULE_CODE`.

-Format: `M info INDEX`
+Format: `M info m/MODULE_CODE`

-Examples: `M info 1`
+Examples: `M info m/CS2103T`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Module list.
+Remark: The `MODULE_CODE` provided must be present in the Module list.

 ### Add

 For: Add a new module.

-Format: `M add m/MODULE_CODE n/NAME d/DESCRIPTION`
+Format: `M add m/MODULE_CODE n/NAME`

-Examples: `M add m/CS1231S n/Discrete Structures d/Introductory mathematical tools required for Computer Science`
+Examples: `M add m/CS1231S n/Discrete Structures`

 ### Edit
-For: Edit the specified module.
+For: Edit the module with the specified `MODULE_CODE`.

-Format: `M edit INDEX [m/MODULE_CODE] [n/NAME] [d/DESCRIPTION]`
+Format: `M edit m/MODULE_CODE [m/NEW_MODULE_CODE] [n/NAME]`

-Examples: `M edit 1 m/CS1231S n/Discrete Mathematics d/Introductory mathematical tools`
+Examples: `M edit m/CS1231S m/CS1101S n/Programming Methodology`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Module list.
-At least 1 field must be provided for editing. i.e. `M edit 1` is not allowed.
+Remark: The `MODULE_CODE` provided must be present in the Module list.
+At least 1 field must be provided for editing. i.e. `M edit m/CS2100` is not allowed.

 ### Delete
-For: Delete a module.
+For: Delete a module with the specified `MODULE_CODE`.

-Format: `M delete INDEX`
+Format: `M delete m/MODULE_CODE`

-Examples: `M delete 1`
+Examples: `M delete m/CS2100`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Module list.
+Remark: The `MODULE_CODE` provided must be present in the Module list.

 ## Task <a name="task"></a>

 ### View
-Description: Show the information about a task.
+For: Show the information about a task.

 Format: `T info INDEX`

 Examples: `T info 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Module list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Task list.

 ### Add
-Description: Add a new task.
+For: Add a new task.

-Format: `T add n/NAME d/DATE a/LOCATION w/WEIGHTAGE r/REMARK`
+Format: `T add n/NAME d/DATE [m/MODULE_CODE] [r/REMARK]`

-Examples: `T add n/Assignment 1 d/20/11/2020 a/NUS w/20 r/Focus on Chapters 1-3`
+Examples: `T add n/Assignment 1 d/20/11/2020 r/Focus on Chapters 1-3`

-Remark: The `DATE` provided must be in the form `dd/MM/yyyy`.
-The `WEIGHTAGE` provided must be a number.
+Remark: A task can either belong to a module or not.
+Hence, the `MODULE_CODE` is optional.
+The `DATE` provided must be in the form `dd/MM/yyyy`.

 ### Edit
-Description: Edit the specified task.
+For: Edit the task with the specified `INDEX`.

-Format: `T edit INDEX [n/NAME] [d/DATE] [a/LOCATION] [w/WEIGHTAGE] [r/REMARK]`
+Format: `T edit INDEX [n/NAME] [d/DATE] [m/MODULE_CODE] [r/REMARK]`

-Examples: `T edit 1 n/Assignment 1 s/22/11/2020`
+Examples: `T edit 1 n/Assignment 1 d/22/11/2020`

 Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Task list.
 At least 1 field must be provided for editing. i.e. `T edit 1` is not allowed.

 ### Delete
-Description: Deletes a task.
+For: Delete the task with the specified `INDEX`.

 Format: `T delete INDEX`

 Examples: `T delete 2`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Module list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Task list.

-### List
-Description: Lists all tasks.

-Format: `T list`

-Examples: `T list`

 ## Lesson <a name="lesson"></a>

-### View
-For: Shows the information about a lesson

-Format: `L info m/MODULE_CODE n/TYPE`

-Examples:
-* `L info INDEX`
-* `L info 1`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Lesson list.

 ### Add
 For: Add a lesson to a module.

-Format: `L add m/MODULE_CODE n/TYPE d/DATE a/LOCATION w/WEIGHTAGE`
+Format: `L add m/MODULE_CODE n/TYPE d/DATE a/LOCATION`

-Examples: `L add m/CS2103T n/tutorial t/01/08/2019 d/11/12/2020 a/COM1 w/25`
+Examples: `L add m/CS2103T n/tutorial d/2pm - 3pm Wed a/COM1`

-Remark: The module needs to be existing prior to adding. `TYPE` must be one of the following:
+Remark: The module must exist prior to adding a lesson. `DATE` must be of the form `START_TIME - END_TIME DAY_OF_WEEK`.`TYPE` must be one of the following:
 * `lecture`
 * `tutorial`
 * `lab`